EXERSCI 302 : Exercise Physiology for Special Populations

 |Capability 4:||Communication and Engagement|

-- Describe physiological responses and adaptations to physical activity in special populations and extreme environments (Capability 1)
+- Recall theoretical and practical aspects of the physiological responses and adaptations to physical activity in special populations and extreme environments.
+(Capability 1)

-- Recognise how clinical and environmental limitations, or highly adapted physiology, alter responses to exercise and training (Capability 1, 2 and 3)
+- Recognise how clinical and environmental limitations, or highly adapted physiological excess, alter physiological responses to exercise and adaptations to training (Capability 1)

-- Administer laboratory exercise tests, analyse and interpret physiological data from special populations (Capability 1, 3 and 4)
+- Administer laboratory exercise tests and diagnostic procedures, analyse and interpret physiological data.
+(Capability 3 and 4)

 |Assessment Type||Learning Outcome Addressed|